Is AVIF or BMP better? Which formats perform better than the other? Let's find out.

-As for BMP, while the maximum resolution is usually up to debate and depends on which software you use to export the image, there is a consensus that a realistic full resolution for BMP is 32,000 x 32,000 pixels.
-This is a significantly higher limit than AVIF; however, once we cover compression, it will become apparent it is impractical to create BMP images as large as this.
+As for BMP, the maximum resolution is up to debate and depends on which software you use to export the image.
+There is a consensus a realistic full resolution for BMP is 32,000 x 32,000 pixels.
+However, once we cover compression, it will become apparent it is impractical to create BMP images as large as this.

-AVIF supports wide color gamut images, including HDR (high dynamic range) photos.
-This is a feature that BMP does not support.
-AVIF can support a max bit depth of 10-bits, whereas BMP images are usually limited to 8-bit precision.
+An AVIF image supports a wide color gamut, including HDR (high dynamic range).
+This is a feature BMP does not support.
+AVIF can support a max bit depth of 12-bits, whereas BMP images are limited to 8-bit precision.